-Charlie Marshall (she/her) Head of Communications and Marketing
+Charlie Marshall (she/her) Head of Communications & Marketing (currently on maternity leave)

-Domino Pateman (she/her) Director of Festivals and Programmes
+Domino Pateman (she/her) Director of Festivals & Programmes

 The WOW Foundation proudly works with WOW Festival curators and partners from across the globe.
 We also work with brilliant freelancers on projects across the year, without whom our work couldn't be possible.

 Nusrath Hassan (she/her)